Easter in Dresden

 Theatre and Music

-Discover cultural Dresden.
-With its long and rich history of art and culture, Dresden is a true jewel of the arts.
-We recommend six venues – from opera and theatre to entertainment – where you should definitely take a look at their programmes when you visit Dresden.
-Our concierge team will be happy to advise you and help you organise your tickets.
+Discover the cultural heart of Dresden.
+With its rich and distinguished history of art and culture, Dresden is a true jewel of the arts.
+We recommend six venues – ranging from opera and theatre to entertainment – whose programmes are well worth exploring during your visit.
+Our concierge team will be delighted to advise you and assist with organising your tickets.

 Semper Opera House

-Cultural Jewel of Dresden: The Semper Opera House (Semperoper) graces Theatre Square (Theaterplatz) in the historic heart of Dresden, standing as a shining example of Neo‑Renaissance architecture.
-Originally designed by Gottfried Semper, the opera house was completed in 1841, tragically destroyed in 1945 and meticulously reconstructed to its former glory, reopening in 1985.
+Cultural Jewel of Dresden: The Semper Opera House (Semperoper) graces Theatre Square (Theaterplatz) in the historic heart of Dresden, standing as a shining example of Neo Renaissance architecture.
+Originally designed by Gottfried Semper, the opera house was completed in 1841, tragically destroyed in 1945, and meticulously reconstructed to its former glory before reopening in 1985.

 Why Visit Now?

-• Architectural Excellence: A faithful restoration of Semper’s vision
+• Architectural Excellence: Experience the faithful restoration of Gottfried Semper’s original vision in one of the world’s most beautiful opera houses.

-• World‑class Performances: Opera, orchestra and ballet under visionary new leadership
+• World-Class Performances: Opera, orchestra and ballet under visionary artistic leadership.

-The Semperoper truly is Dresden’s cultural heartbeat – an essential visit for art lovers, music aficionados and travellers seeking an unforgettable experience.
+The Semperoper remains the cultural heart of Dresden – a must-visit for art enthusiasts, music lovers and travellers seeking an unforgettable experience.

 Contact: Saxon State Opera Dresden | Theaterplatz 2, 01067 Dresden | T +49 351 4911 705